imrangthub/docker-spring-boot-restcall-multiple-api/README.md

-Docker Multiple container Rest API calling
+Spring Boot Microservices with Docker
 -------------------------------------------------
+Deploying Multiple Spring Boot Microservices using Docker Networking, communication each other using rest call.

 #Build Images